Debt Ceiling Q&A

 Default Prevention Act of 2013: The Default Prevention Act of 2013 ended a 16-day partial shutdown of the federal government by funding the government through January 15, 2014 and suspending the debt ceiling until February 7, 2014.
 This agreement set up a bicameral budget conference to reconcile budgets for FY 2014 and provided for an automatic “catch up” on February 7.
 On that date, the debt ceiling was reinstated at the current level of borrowing, resulting in a de facto increase of about $500 billion and bringing the debt ceiling to $17.2 trillion.

-Bipartisan Budget Act of 2015: This bill suspended the debt limit through March 15, 2017 and provided an automatic “catch up” to account for borrowing up to that point that will effectively raise the debt limit by $1.8 trillion to its current level of $19.8 trillion.
+Bipartisan Budget Act of 2015: This bill suspended the debt limit through March 15, 2017 and provided an automatic “catch up” to account for borrowing up to that point that effectively raised the debt limit by $1.8 trillion to approximately $19.8 trillion.
 The bill also enacted “sequester relief” by raising the statutory caps on defense and nondefense discretionary spending for FY 2016 and FY 2017 (partially offset by mandatory savings) and averted insolvency of the Social Security Disability Insurance Trust Fund by reallocating payroll tax revenues.

-Bipartisan Budget Act of 2018: This bill suspended the debt limit through March 1, 2019 and provided for an automatic “catch up” to account for borrowing up to that point that will effectively raise the debt limit by $1.5 trillion to its anticipated level of approximately $22 trillion.
+Bipartisan Budget Act of 2018: This bill suspended the debt limit through March 1, 2019 and provided for an automatic “catch up” to account for borrowing up to that point that effectively raised the debt limit by $1.5 trillion to approximately $22 trillion.
 The bill also raised statutory caps on defense and nondefense discretionary spending in 2018 and 2019 beyond the original 2011 caps.
 Little of the bill’s cost was offset; it ultimately will add $418 billion to the debt after ten years, after accounting for increased interest costs.

 Bipartisan Budget Act of 2019: This bill suspended the debt limit through July 31, 2021, and provided for an automatic “catch up” to account for the borrowing up to that point.
-That will effectively raise the debt limit by $6.5 trillion to its anticipated level of approximately $28.5 trillion.
+That effectively raised the debt limit by $6.5 trillion to $28.5 trillion.
 The bill also raised statutory caps on defense and nondefense discretionary spending in 2020 and 2021 by about $320 billion.
 Only a portion of the bill’s cost was offset; it ultimately will add $1.7 trillion to the debt over ten years after accounting for longer-term increases to baseline discretionary spending levels stemming from the bill.